 Since this is a boat and marine diesel forum, and, white smoke seems to come with the territory, I’ll first start by giving you about twenty years of personal experience with white smoke.

 Cummins released the 6BTA 250 around 1987 and this was an upgrade of the 6BT 210.
 Within a few months after the release of the 250, “white smoke” suddenly became a thorn in my side.
 The engine would start to suffer from slow start-up with one or two cylinders initially firing.
 Finally, after what seemed like an eternity (actually, about thirty seconds or so) all six cylinders would finally catch and the engine was running.
 Of course, during the first few minutes of running, the operator wished it wasn’t running, as clouds of white smoke would billow from the exhaust.
 This would last for five to ten minutes while idling out of the harbor and, just all of a sudden, it seemed to disappear and the engine would be fine for the remainder of his fishing trip.
 This would reoccur after 24-48 hour shut-down and the sequence of this obnoxious white smoke would slowly get worse over the next few hundred hours.
-It took a couple of years for Cummins to fully address the issue and finally cough up the fix.
 The CAV pump that was used on the 210, which could last 10,000 hours or so, was now only lasting a hundred to 500 hours before excessive wear on the cam plate was sending metal particles throughout the injection system causing very poor injection properties which led to incomplete fuel burn.

 Obviously, the above scenario starts with item 6, “failed components.”
 But, as you can see, temperature comes into this as a “fix-all”.
 Since my initial experiences with white smoke in the late eighties, I can honestly say that I haven’t seen any direct failures of components that have led to any white smoke issues that always seemed to be a concern.
 Within the last few years, I’ve seen and been directly involved with white smoke concerns with Yanmar, Cummins, Ford, and Volvo engines.
 In none of these cases have I been able to ascertain exactly what has been causing the white smoke.
 But in all cases, the one remedy for all of these complaints is temperature.